NIRMAL1996-CODE/reactcodepractice/FramerMotion/README.md

 For example, starting with a 0% border-radius (which makes it a square), you can change it to 50% (creating a circle), and then return to 0% (square again).
 This works with both absolute values (like 0%, 50%) or relative values (like "+=10%").
 The animation smoothly transitions between these values, just like rotate or scale.

+5. PulsingButton
+If you want to customize the transition for one property, you need to provide a custom transition for all properties that you're animating.
+Framer Motion doesn't allow nesting transitions for individual properties directly inside the transition object.
+Instead, you specify each property's transition individually within the same transition object.